-Development at 75-81 Dudley Street should be well integrated and connected to the existing building fabric and contribute to a vibrant and continuous public realm and pedestrian experience along the Washington Street corridor.
-Given the site's central location in Dudley Square, tThe proposed design should contribute to the neighborhood's identity and architectural history while presenting a mix of uses that respond to the rich cultural heritage-of the square.
+Development at 2147-2163 Washington Street should be well integrated and connected to the existing building fabric and contribute to a vibrant and continuous public realm and pedestrian experience along the Washington Street corridor.
+Given the site's central location in Dudley Square, the proposed design should contribute to the neighborhood's identity and architectural history while presenting a mix of uses that respond to the rich cultural heritage of the square.
+A key consideration for any new development will be to not diminish the visibility and accessibility of Haley House from the street, impede access to Haley House or in any way devalue the prominence of the location of Haley House.
+Developers should ultimately discuss or demonstrate how their development supports the ongoing operation of Haley House while conforming to the uses and design guidelines defined below.